amritaravishankar/cash-track/README.md

-# CashTrack
+# 💵 CashTrack

-CashTrack provides an integrated platform solution that enables users to collectively record, analyse and settle their monetary transactions between each other.
+CashTrack provides an integrated one-stop platform solution that enables users to collectively record, analyse and settle their monetary transactions between each other.
 The key features of this expense tracker application, CashTrack, are as follows:

 1. Personal Expense Tracking
 2. Split/Group Expense Tracking